emard/tetris4terminals/README.md

 Code is based on slightly updated:
 [Pic16F628 Tetris for Terminals](https://tams.informatik.uni-hamburg.de/applets/hades/webdemos/95-dpi/pic16f628-tetris/tetris.html)
 and adapted to compile with LCC native compiler running on saxonsoc.
-Can be also compiled with GCC and 2-3 warnings.
+Can be also compiled with GCC.

 Few usage examples: